 Christian Stewardship and Renewing our Minds

 We need to be renewing our minds with the Word of God and the first step to that is consistently and regularly reading it, and even studying it.
 Pre-packaged Bible studies are great; I’ve compared them in the past to pre-cooked meals, but it’s important for us to know how to cook from scratch ourselves too, eg study the Bible for ourselves.
-(Arabah Joy has some fantastic resources for different methods of study.
-Mine is simply to pick a theme, eg diligence, joy, the tongue and research Scriptures on that verse and study out the root words in a concordance.)
+I like to pick a theme, eg diligence, joy, the tongue and research Scriptures on that verse and study out the root words in a concordance.

 If you’re struggling in this area, we’ve found recently that accountability to someone outside your immediate family can be so helpful and grow a great friendship.
 In our age of modern convenience we can simply text our friend what we’ve read and how God spoke to us through it, it only has to be a few lines, and they can text back.